secretshardul/dgraph-shakespeare-data/README.md

 5. Grpc endpoint not obvious
 6. Need docker: Unreleased slash live load feature
 7. Unsupported types like Blob, mediumInt cause migration tool to fail
+8. ID can only be string type, not int
+9. Turn on flexible mode

 # Search functionality
 1. Add decorator `@search(by: [fulltext])` to field.
 Full text search allows `alloftext` and `anyoftext` queries